Cavity-QED Simulation of a Maser beyond the Mean-Field Approximation: Introduction

 A non-zero joint cumulant means that the three operators are statistically correlated with one another.
 If we instead assume that at least two of these operators are statistically independent, as an approximation first proposed by Kubo\cite{kubo1962generalized}, the joint cumulant vanishes.
 Since the expectation value of the same order as the joint cumulant only appears once on the right-hand side, the equation can be rearranged in terms of lower order expectation values as

 Such an expansion can be applied successively, leaving no operator products higher than the desired order.
-This entire procedure is automated by the Julia package QuantumCumulants.jl, written by Plankensteiner et al.\cite{quantumcumulants}.

-Unfortunately, for $N=10^{17}$, the number of coupled differential equations generated will still be enormous.
+This entire procedure is automated by the Julia package QuantumCumulants.jl, written by Plankensteiner et al.\cite{quantumcumulants}. \\ Unfortunately, for $N=10^{17}$, the number of coupled differential equations generated will still be enormous.
 Another drastic approximation used in quantum-mechanical simulations is called for: the mean-field approximation (MFA).
 The MFA was first employed in the early 20$\mathrm{^{th}}$ century by Pierre-Ernest Weiss to explain ferromagnetism\cite{weiss1907hypothese}.
 In this (uncontrolled) approximation, each emitter feels the same averaged effect of all other emitters\cite{mean, spohn1980kinetic}.
-For the sort of maser system we are considering, under the MFA, all molecules start in the ground state, and we neglect inhomogeneities in detuning and $g$.
-Thus, every molecule has exactly the same Hamiltonian (though each molecule remains distinguishable quantum mechanically by virtue of its fixed, identifiable position within its solid host lattice).
-In QuantumCumulants.jl we can use this symmetry to replace sums over $N$ with a factor of $N$\cite{quantumcumulants}, drastically reducing the number of equations that need to be solved.

-However, in real experiments, individual molecules \textit{do} sit at different locations in the `a.c.' magnetic field of the microwave mode and thus \textit{do} have different values of $g$.
+For the sort of maser system we are considering, under the MFA, all molecules start in the ground state, and we neglect inhomogeneities in X-Z transition frequency, $g$ and Lindblad channels.
+Thus, every molecule has exactly the same quantum Langevin equation (though each molecule remains distinguishable quantum mechanically by virtue of its fixed, identifiable position within its solid host lattice).
+In QuantumCumulants.jl, we can use this symmetry to replace sums over $N$ with a factor of $N$\cite{quantumcumulants}, drastically reducing the number of equations that need to be solved.\\ However, in real experiments, individual molecules \textit{do} sit at different locations in the `a.c.' magnetic field of the microwave mode and thus \textit{do} have different values of $g$.
 The mode's field can be determined using an electromagnetic solver for a given geometry and composition of the microwave cavity.
 To soften the brutality of the MFA, we can discretise the distribution in $g$ as a histogram to construct an approximate Hamiltonian arranged as a weighted sum over the bins of this histogram, where all emitters that fall within the same bin are assigned a coupling equal to the center value of their bin's range.